notothen/redfish-ws23/README.md

 - Nanette Hammeken, GN
 - and more?

-and possibly joining remotely:
+and joining remotely:
-- Karl-Michael Werner (?), TI
+- Karl-Michael Werner, TI
-- Julius Nielsen (?), GN
+- Julius Nielsen, GN